thirtytwobits/nunavut/docs/templates.rst

         // stuff for integer fields
     {% endif %}

-Finally, for every pydsdl object that ends in "Type" or "Field" a lower-case name ommitting these suffixes is made available.
+Finally, for every pydsdl object that ends in "Type" or "Field" a lower-case name omitting these suffixes is made available.
 For example:

 .. code-block:: python